 A good aerial should give you at least the first three channels, although the latter three can depend on where you live.
 The showing what reception you can expect in your area, or check the Freeview website for .

-Due to the way some 4G mobile services are delivered in the UK, there's a chance – albeit a very small one – that they could interfere with your Freeview TV picture.
+Due to the way some 4G and 5G mobile services are delivered in the UK, there's a chance – albeit a very small one – that they could interfere with your Freeview TV picture.

-This disruption is possible because the 800MHz band now used for 4G sits right next to the spectrum used for Freeview.
-Homes in areas that use higher frequencies to deliver TV channel multiplexes, notably channels 59 or 60, are most susceptible to interference from 4G services.
+This disruption is possible because the 800MHz band now used for 4G sits right next to the spectrum used for Freeview and the 700MHz band for 5G is the same one used for Freeview.
+Homes in areas that use higher frequencies to deliver TV channel multiplexes, notably channels 59 or 60, are most susceptible to interference from 4G and 5G.